DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - They provide 📝active response to a security event.
     - **Host-­based IDSs (HIDSs)** can monitor activity on a single system only.
 A drawback is that attackers can discover and disable them.
 HIDS may be able to detect unauthorized processes running on a system.
     - **Network-­based IDS (NIDS)** can monitor activity on a network, and an NIDS isn’t as visible to attackers.
 They may  not notice rogue processes
-- 7.2.2 Security Information and Event Management (SIEM)
+- 7.2.2 ❄️**Security Information and Event Management (SIEM)**
+    - NIST Special Publication 800-92, the Guide to Computer Security Log Management, describes four types of common challenges to log management:
+        - 🔨Many log sources
+        - 🔨Inconsistent log content
+        - 🔨Inconsistent timestamps
+        - 🔨Inconsistent log formats
+    - A security information and event management (SIEM) tool is designed to centralize logs from many locations in many formats and to ensure that logs are read and analyzed despite differences between different systems and devices.
     - Security Information and Event Management (SIEM): systems that collects/ingest logs from multiple sources, compile and analyze log entries, and report relevant information
         - SIEM systems are complex and require expertise to install and tune
         - Provide real-time monitoring, traffic analysis, & notification of potential attack